This post may contain affiliate links. Please read my disclosure and privacy policy.

 You can use any other granulated sugar you like, but using a liquid sweetener, like honey or maple syrup, will give these muffins a more gummy texture.
 If you want to experiment with it, I’d start with half the amount of sugar (so a 1/4 cup of honey or maple syrup) since their sweetness is more concentrated.

-Yes, muffins tend to freeze well when you store them in an airtight container or freezer bag for up to 3 months.
+Yes, muffins tend to freeze well when stored in an airtight container or freezer bag for up to 3 months.
 To thaw, place them in the fridge at least 24 hours before you plan on enjoying them again.

 Can I make them oil-free?

-You can usually replace the oil in a recipe with yogurt or mashed banana, so feel free to experiment with it.
-I kept the oil minimal in this recipe, but it does improve the texture of the muffins, so they might be slightly more gummy without it.
+You can usually replace oil in a recipe with yogurt or mashed banana, so feel free to experiment.
+I’ve already kept the oil to a minimum in this recipe, but it does improve the muffins’ texture, so they might be slightly gummier without it.

 What if I don’t have baking powder?